jhughes50/VLA-Nav/README.md

 ## VLA-Nav
-Embedding Vision-Language-Actions for learning robot navigation
+Embedding Vision-Language-Actions for learning robot navigation.
+This is the final version that was handed in as the CIS-6200, Advanced Topics in Deep Learning Final Project.

 ## Running Docker
 Build the image with `docker build --rm -t vla-docker .`.
 You'll have to change the username in the `Dockerfile`.
 Once it is built run with `./docker_run.sh`.
 Once again you'll need to change the file path after the second `-v` to where your data is.
 You can also configure what gpus you are using, use `--gpus all` to use all of them.